iComMa: Inverting 3D Gaussian Splatting for Camera Pose Estimation via Comparing and Matching: Method

 \section{Method}

-An overview of our method is shown in \cref{fig:overview}.
-By inverting the 3D Gaussian splatting\cite{kerbl20233d} process and combining matching loss and comparing loss, we propose a framework to solve the 6D pose estimation problem.
-Given a trained neural 3D representations of the scene, which are parameterized by $\Theta $, and the internal parameters of the camera, our objective is to estimate the camera pose $\mathbf{\xi } $ on an query observation $\mathbf{Q} $.
-We formulate the problem as follows.
+An overview of our approach is depicted in \cref{fig:overview}.
+Given a trained 3D representation of the scene, which are parameterized by $\mathrm{\Theta}$, and a known camera pose, our objective is to estimate the camera pose $\mathbf{\mathbf{T} } $ on an query observation $\mathbf{Q} $.
+We formulate the problem as follows:

-To achieve our goal, we employed the 3D Gaussian as the representation of the three-dimensional scene due to its outstanding performance.
-Given the estimated camera pose $\xi \in \mathrm{SE(3)} $, we utilized a fixed 3D Gaussian $\mathcal{R} $ to render a corresponding image observation.
-Diverging from iNeRF, our proposed pose optimization framework incorporates a combined loss.
-By considering both geometric coordinates and image pixel differences, our approach exhibits robustness even in challenging initial conditions.
-Specifically, we delve into the core of the pose estimation problem, quantifying the disparity between the current and target poses from a geometric perspective.
-To achieve this objective, we introduce an end-to-end loss function named \(L_{M_{a}}\), which incrementally optimizes the camera pose for the target scene through image matching.
-This proves beneficial in addressing complex scenarios, including those with significantly large rotation angles of the camera.
-Concurrently, we employ a rendering-based comparative loss named $L_{C_{om}}$ to ensure that, in the final stages of pose optimization, our method attains a high level of accuracy.
-The iterative update of the camera pose $\mathbf{\xi } $ to minimize the combined loss $\mathcal{L}$ yields highly impressive results.
+To achieve our objective, we adopt the 3D Gaussian as the representation of the three-dimensional scene, owing to its exceptional performance in both expressiveness and rendering speed.
+Given the estimated camera pose $\mathbf{T} \in SE(3) $, we utilized a fixed 3D Gaussian $\mathcal{R} $ to render a corresponding image observation.
+By incorporating the geometric coordinates and pixel disparities between the rendered and query images, our approach demonstrates robustness even under challenging initial conditions.
+We introduce a matching loss function denoted as $\mathcal{L}_{Ma}$, which incrementally optimizes the camera pose for the target scene through image matching.
+This is beneficial for addressing complex scenes, such as when the initial camera rotation angle is extremely large.
+Additionally, we employ a rendering-based comparing loss named $\mathcal{L}_{Com}$ to ensure that, in the final stages of pose optimization, our method attains a high level of accuracy.
+The iterative update of the camera pose $\mathbf{\mathbf{T} } $ by minimize the combined loss $\mathcal{L}$ yields remarkable outcomes.
 This joint optimization framework provides a potent solution to the pose estimation problem, ensuring both accuracy and robustness in complex scenarios.